Trivial or impossible -- dichotomous data difficulty masks model differences (on ImageNet and beyond): Appendix

 Is dichotomous data difficulty (DDD) only a problem for ImageNet?
 We here show that this is not the case on two different datasets.
 CIFAR-100 \citep{krizhevsky2009learning} and the third dataset (``Gaussian noise'') was generated by ourselves to investigate the effect of training on a dataset that does not contain any ``natural image structure''.
 It was generated by drawing pixel-wise uncorrelated Gaussian noise for each of the three RGB-channels.
 The dataset consisted of 100 classes with 20000 train and 50 test images per class.
 The $i$-th class has a mean of 128 and a standard deviation of $\sigma = i$, which is how classes can be identified by a model\footnote{We constructed the dataset with a decreasing KL-divergence between classes.
 Thus some classes are easier than others.
-In fact, we show in the Appendix (Figure \ref{fig::KlDivergence}) that the KL divergence is a very good predictor for class accuracies.}.\\
+In fact, we show (Figure \ref{fig::KlDivergence}) that the KL divergence is a very good predictor for class accuracies.}.\\

-Is DDD also present in CIFAR-100 and even our synthetic Gaussian dataset?
 As a first indication, for both of these datasets we find similarly high error consistencies between different models, just like we found for ImageNet (see Figure \ref{fig:CIFAR_Gaussian_main}).

-If our hypothesis is true that dichotomous data difficulty is underlying this pattern (rather than, e.g., idiosyncrasies of natural images), we should be able to replicate this result pattern for an entirely artificial dataset where we introduce easy and difficult images by design, but otherwise use random noise.
-To this end, we constructed a dataset consisting entirely of Gaussian noise, where each of the 100 classes has a fixed standard deviation, i.e.\ there are very easy and very hard classes.
-And indeed, training models on this Gaussian data set leads to a very similar result pattern as for natural data sets like ImageNet and CIFAR-100 (shown in panel (b) and (c) of Figure~\ref{ImageNetHistograCifarGauss}).
+Furthermore, training models on CIFAR-100 and the Gaussian data set leads to a very similar result pattern as for natural data sets like ImageNet and CIFAR-100 (shown in panel (b) and (c) of Figure~\ref{ImageNetHistograCifarGauss}).
 This is a strong indication ---together with the imbalanced class accuracies in Figure~\ref{fig::ClassWiseAccuracy}--- that highly consistent model errors are a result of DDD and not an artefact of natural images.